CodeLouisville/CSharpClassProject/Week-7.md

 				}
 			}

 		2. Modify the Lunch.Models.Person class as shown below.
 Two changes were made.
 First, we added a navigation property named FoodPreferences.
 We marked it virtual, which allows Entity Framework to give it more features than it could otherwise.
 Second, we added a constructor method for the Person class, and we instantiated our FoodPreferences property with a new HashSet.
 We could have instantiated it with any ICollection type, such as List.
 It is common practice to use HashSet, because it is a more primitive ICollection, and takes up slightly less memory than List.
-We are instantiating the collection in the Person class's constructor so that we don't have to instantiate it every time we create a new Person.
+We are instantiating the collection in the Person class's constructor so that we do not have to instantiate it every time we create a new Person.
 It also helps us avoid unwanted NullReferenceExceptions.

 			using System.Collections.Generic;